Dibai House

 We are also very proud to be next-door neighbours of the Ali Mosque and its eleventh-century Seljuk minaret.
 The house's central courtyard has a panoramic view of this tower, which the city's tallest minaret.

-Safe parking space is readily available day and night in Masjed Ali Alley, should any guest wish to bring their own vehicle.
+Safe parking space is available day and night in Masjed Ali Alley and in nearby car park.

 Care for our guests